Trail Running events in Southern California & beyond

 Will there be any drop bag locations?
 Yes, for the 50K racers ONLY.
 50K runners may have a drop bag at miles 11 & 15 (same Aid Station).
 We will have additional tape and sharpies to add your bib number to your bag on race morning.

 Where will the aid stations be?
-Please see the Courses pages for more details.
+Please see the Courses pages for more details on each specific race.

 Where is the nearest Starbucks?
 It is located at 5827 Kanan Road Agoura, CA 91301-1651.
 (818) 735-0268.
 Regular hours are 4:30 AM TO 10:30 PM.
 WOOT WOOT!!!

-Can I wear headphones?
-We recommend no headphones.
+Can I wear earbuds?
+We recommend no earbuds.
 If you must, please be courteous to others by only wearing one bud at a time, so you can hear your fellow runner...especially on the single track portions.
 Please and thank you.
 The course will also be open to the public and Cheeseboro is popular with mountain bikers.

 Can my family & friends watch?
 Yes.
 Our new course design offers several opportunities for family and friends to come cheer you on!!!
 Park in the lower Cheeseboro park parking lot and walk up to the start/finish area.
 Bring a chair and stay a while.
 We love cheerleaders!
 The Lang Ranch Aid Station location is ideal for friend and family wanting to see 50K runners on course.